trggr/botsad/README.md

         (Thread/sleep 2000))

-Once the files are retrieved and stored locally, we perform a series of steps to extract the information.
+Once the files are retrieved and stored locally, we perform a series of steps to extract the information, which are described below.
 (Refer to the source code src/botsad/core.clj)

 Step 1.
 Read a full content of a file into a string named P1